-The Audit Committee reviews the independence of our independent registered public accounting firm on an annual basis and has determined that Baker Tilly US, LLP is independent.
-In addition, the Audit Committee pre-approves all work and fees that are performed by our independent registered public accounting firm.
+The Audit Committee reviews the independence of our independent registered public accounting firm on an annual basis and has determined that MGO is independent.
+In addition, the Audit Committee pre-approves all work and fees that are performed and billed by our independent registered public accounting firm.

-Representatives of Baker Tilly are expected to attend the Annual Meeting or be available by telephone conference to respond to appropriate questions and will have the opportunity to make a statement, if desired.
+Representatives of MGO are expected to attend the Annual Meeting or be available by telephone conference to respond to appropriate questions and will have the opportunity to make a statement, if desired.
+Representatives of Baker Tilly are not expected to attend the Annual Meeting.

-The affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required to ratify the appointment of Baker Tilly.
-The Board of Directors recommends a vote "FOR" the ratification of its appointment of Baker Tilly as our independent registered public accounting firm.
+Although stockholder ratification of the appointment of our independent registered public accounting firm is not required by our bylaws or otherwise, we are submitting the selection of MGO to our stockholders for ratification to permit stockholders to participate in this important corporate decision.
+If not ratified, the Audit Committee will reconsider the selection, although the Audit Committee will not be required to select a different independent registered public accounting firm for our Company.
+The affirmative vote of the holders of a majority of the shares represented in person or by proxy and entitled to vote on this item will be required to ratify the appointment of MGO.
+The Board of Directors recommends a vote "FOR" the ratification of its appointment of MGO as our independent registered public accounting firm.
 If not otherwise specified, validly executed proxies will be voted "FOR" this proposal.